NathanW2/dmsnz-pyqgis-workshop/workshop/docs/started.md

 **Note:** We will be using 2.8 as the target install for PyQGIS however as the API is stable between 2.x version using 2.10 is also fine.

-Plugin goals
+## Plugin goals

-The goal of the workshop is to create a plugin but not just a “here is how to open a layer” type plugin, although they are handy, they don’t get you very far and the cookbook already covers that .
+The goal of the workshop is to create a plugin but not just a “here is how to open a layer” type plugin, although they are handy, they don’t get you very far and the cookbook already covers that.
 Let's build something that touches on different parts of the application, from symbols, layers, features, and even drag and drop if we get time.

-The final goal of the plugin is to create something that can add new QGIS features based on a pre defined template for quick add.
+The final goal of the plugin is to create something that can update QGIS features based on a pre defined templates.
+The plugin will take the selected assets and update the values on the feature based on what is in the template.

 Here is an example of the UI that we are going to build:

 ![Image](img/goal1.png)